spacelift-io/terraform-provider-flows/docs/data-sources/app_version.md

 ### Optional

-- `custom` (Boolean) Should specify ture if the application is custom.
+- `custom` (Boolean) Should specify true if the application is custom.
 - `registry` (String) The registry from which to install the application.
 - `version` (String) The version of the application to install.
 If not provided, the latest version will be used.